jerrybuks/Test/README.md

 ### ABOUT
-Hello my name is Chibuokem Jerry and I'm a final year student of the University of Nigeria.
-I'm studying Electronic Engineering and have some coding experience as a full-stack (front-end heavy) web developer.
+Hello my name is Chibuokem Jerry and I'm a final year Electronic Engineering student at the University of Nigeria.
+I have some programming experience as a full-stack (front-end heavy) web developer.
 I also have some experience with C, C++ and matlab.
-I do have Interest cutting accross programming, Economics and Finance (though no solid experience here, yet), but would love to seize any opportunity to explore and build a career around the intersection of these fields.
+My Interests cuts accross programming, Economics and Finance (though I have no solid experience here, yet), but would love to seize any opportunity to explore and build a career around the intersection of these fields.

 ### TEST SUBMISSIONS